zappafrank/calculator-rspec/README.md

 2. Clone your fork onto your machine with `git clone https://github.com/YOUR_USERNAME/calculator`
 3. Write code
 4. Push your work to your forked repository with `git push`
-5. Submit a pull request to your branch on this repository
+5. Submit a pull request WITH YOUR NAME IN THE TITLE

 ## Questions or Concerns